-We are celebrating National Volunteers Week (1-7 June) by awarding their first ever ‘Volunteer of the Year’ accolade to local Winchester resident Hal Chenhall.
+We are celebrating National Volunteers Week (1-7 June) and have awarded our first ever ‘Volunteer of the Year’ accolade to local Winchester resident Hal Chenhall.

 Hal has been volunteering at Marwell since 2014 and has dedicated 145 hours of his time to the zoo in 2019 so far.
 He helps our Public Engagement team to educate guests and answer any questions people have on a particular species, whether it be regarding the two-toed sloth or the numerous exotic birds in the Tropical House or helping to tell the story of evolution using props and animal artefacts in our Evolution Hub.